timzwiebel/linux/config/git/README.md

 There are a few caveats to consider when rebasing, described in the IMPORTANT and NOTE callouts below:

+> **&#10071;&#65039;<!-- red exclamation mark emoji --> IMPORTANT:** Rebasing
-> **IMPORTANT:** Rebasing rewrites commit history.
-Generally, you should avoid
+> rewrites commit history.
+Generally, you should avoid rewriting commit history
-> rewriting commit history on branches that other people are working on.
+> on branches that other people are working on.
+(Therefore, you should generally
-> (Therefore, you should generally try to only rebasing within your local commit
+> try to only rebasing within your local commit history and avoid rebasing
-> history and avoid rebasing anything within the public/remote commit history.)
+> anything within the public/remote commit history.)
+Make sure you read the
-> Make sure you read the WARNING callout in the [Rebasing](#rebasing) section.
+> WARNING callout in the [Rebasing](#rebasing) section.

-> **NOTE:** When rebasing, `git` will put the newly rebased commits into a
+> **&#8505;&#65039;<!-- information emoji --> NOTE:** When rebasing, `git` will
+> put the newly rebased commits into a single linear branch.
+You can control
-> single linear branch.
-You can control this behavior with `--rebase-merges`.
+> this behavior with `--rebase-merges`.
+Unless you're rebasing a complicated
-> Unless you're rebasing a complicated commit history with branches/merges that
+> commit history with branches/merges that you want to preserve, you probably
-> you want to preserve, you probably don't need to worry about this, but it is
+> don't need to worry about this, but it is worth mentioning so you aren't
-> worth mentioning so you aren't surprised.
+> surprised.

 ### Pruning
 When using `git fetch` or `git pull`, it usually makes sense to also prune your